Sustainable Development Goal 16

 Selected excerpts and summaries from Snakes in Suits-When Psychopaths Go to Work (revised 2019) and In Sheep's Clothing--Understanding and Dealing with Manipulative People (revised 2010)

-Confronting Impunity and Retaliation
+Speaking Truth to Abusive Power: Protecting Whistleblowers- Confronting Impunity and Retaliation

+PETRA People Update (February 2025).
 "This issue focuses on whistleblowers who with courage and integrity confront wrong doing and corruption--by themselves or with others--within their organizations, communities, and countries.
 It specifically addresses the need to protect authentic whistleblowers and to confront the impunity and retaliation that maintains (protects!) dysfunctional and deviant people and practices.
 The four featured resources include a new book on whistleblowing in the UN context, whistleblowing resources, a podcast on repentance, and definitions of integrity and corruption."

 Whistleblowing--Responsible Practices for Healthy Organizations, Member Care Update (July 2018)

+"Many of us are no strangers to the need to responsibly report wrongdoing--both to leaders inside organizations and to accountability bodies outside of them.
+But often nothing gets reported due to the lack of clear policies and/or the fear of retaliation--often via disguised discrediting, demotions, and dismissals.
+And occasionally there are whistleblowers who have questionable motives and/or frankly get their accusations/information "wrong."
 So we ask: Does your organization have or need a whistleblowing policy--special guidelines and protections for staff to confront wrongdoing in an organization?
 Does your organization encourage an ethos of transparency and accountability in all that it does?
 How can you help your organization stay ethically healthy via relevant whistleblowing guidelines/policies?
 These are crucial questions that we encourage you to explore through the many resources in this Update.
 See also our resources in the Global Integrity section of our main MCA website."

 International Whistleblowing Network and the UNCAC Civil Society Coalition